 Many-a-times, I have faced meltdowns from sonny because I unilaterally decided to skip one of his many detailed instructions!
 Like when I would not take the exact street that he wanted me to while walking him home from his school bus stop (His chosen paths are always longer and filled with distractions!) or when I would not give him water in a bowl like he demanded (because he wanted to try lapping it up like a pretend dog).

 3. They have strong likes and dislikes

-You can never ever make a strong-willed child like or dislike something (or someone) based on your preferences.
+You can never ever force a strong-willed child to like or dislike something (or someone) based on your preferences.
 If they don’t like someone, they don’t.
 Period.
 Try making them say hello and chances are, you will have an angry outburst.
 If they don’t like the dinner you have cooked, you can’t force them to eat it.
 And if you do, chances are, you will end up with puke on your clothes.
 And to top it, they will voice their displeasure in no uncertain (and embarrassing) terms – “I don’t like Mr. ‘x’.”, “This food is blah, phew, yuck, disgusting.”
 Need I say more?

 4. They don’t forget anything and argue like pros

-You can rarely, if ever, win an argument with a strong-willed child.
-They have impeccable memories and will dig up statements you said in the past to use against you in a new battle of wills and go on with their arguments and counter arguments, till you give in out of sheer exhaustion.
+You can rarely if ever, win an argument with a strong-willed child.
+They have impeccable memories and will dig up statements you said in the past to use against you in a new battle of wills and go on with their arguments and counter-arguments, till you give in out of sheer exhaustion.

-When one fine day almost 6 months back, I told sonny to drink more water “because water helps your body”, I never expected it to boomerang back and become his reason a few days back to skip dinner in favor of only water “because water helps my body grow big and strong”.
+When one fine day almost 6 months back, I told our son to drink more water “because water helps your body”, I never expected it to boomerang back and become his reason a few days back to skip dinner in favor of only water “because water helps my body grow big and strong”.